Robert Siegel stepping down from 'All Things Considered'

 NPR's Robert Siegel, a legendary journalist and mainstay of public radio, will step down next January.

-"Looking ahead to my seventies (which start all too soon) I feel that it is time for me to begin a new phase of life," Siegel said in a statement.
+"Looking ahead to my seventies (which start all too soon) I feel that it is time for me to begin a new phase of life," Siegel, 69, said in a statement.
 "Over the next few months, I hope to figure out what that will be."

 The decision leaves NPR with a crucial microphone to fill.
 Siegel has been a host of the organization's flagship evening broadcast "All Things Considered" since 1987.
 He is now the broadcast's senior host, a familiar voice for generations of radio listeners.